bgschiller/pixyll/_posts/2022-03-24-contentful-migrations.md

 tags: [cms, database]
 ---

 I've spent the last few days getting Contentful set up for a new project and have become frustrated with the migration story.
 As a developer, the primary way I interact with a CMS is defining the data model.
-When project requirements change, I will need to update and grow the model to accomdate new feature requests.
+When project requirements change, I will need to update and grow the model to accomodate new feature requests.
 A good CMS, from my perspective, is one that makes this schema migration process safe and painless.

 ### Why we need migrations